judy-n/Trader/phase1/README.txt

 - when viewing requests to be unfrozen, you can either accept a request or leave it there

 - upon choosing the 'edit a user's threshold values' option, you must enter the username of the normal user whose thresholds you wish to change

-------things i think u should add lol------

-- ehh maybe that if u dont log out correctly and the system prints IO exception delete the .sers and restart (Idk if this is still a problem ahh maybe last resort type thing)
-^^^ ahhh idk if it still happens either ^^^

-- also that log out means close the system lol (maybe i can add the actual log out thing tmr)
-^^^ added that point, lmk if you implement that or change the point yourself (in the section right after init admin login details)

-GJ!!!!!! pat pat u worked hard
-> u too bb !!
-T^T